 By now you probably have read that my mother was a high school home economics teacher for nearly 23 years.
 Early on, she taught me how to perform basic things such as sewing, cooking, and gardening.

-She also taught me to live a frugal lifestyle, which included food preservation.
+She also taught me to live a frugal lifestyle, which includes food preservation.
 Rather than throwing away leftovers, she taught me how to reuse them.
 It’s surprising just how much money a person can save in the long run.
 All it takes is a little imagination, time, and effort.

 In today’s post, let’s take a look at 5 Old-Fashioned Ways to Preserve Food.